You can read all my “Voices from the First World War” posts HERE.

-On the 11th of November, 100 years will have passed since the guns fell silent in France, marking the end of the First World War.
-The Great War.
+Over 100 years have passed since the guns fell silent in France, marking the end of the First World War.
 The War to End All Wars.
-Since I’ve been writing historical fiction set in that era, I wanted to commemorate this tragic and momentous period by dedicating my blog each week until the 100th anniversary to the voices who have moved so many of you, the voices who were impacted greatly by the violence and destruction of the First World War and the peace that followed.
+I’ve written historical fiction set in that era.
+To commemorate this tragic period, for two months prior to the 100th anniversary of the Armistice, i dedicated my weekly blog to the voices who have moved so many of you, impacted so greatly by the violence of the First World War and the peace that followed.
 Although fictionalized, these characters’ recollections evoke a true sense of the devastation and the lives undone.

 (Lieutenant Chester Dawkins of the 369th Infantry, “Harlem’s Hell Fighters,” is a main character in the second book in my First World War & 1920s trilogy, Truly Are the Free, which was just given a 2018 finalist award for Best Historical Fiction by the Independent Author Network.
 Chester also appears as a minor character in my first book, None of Us the Same, which has been short-listed for the 2018 Goethe Award.)

 Lieutenant Dawkins, you’re a New Yorker, is that correct?

 I’m New York born and bred, like my father before me and his father before him.
 I grew up in Harlem, where my father was a respected physician within the Negro community.
 He just passed last year, while I was with the regiment in South Carolina.

 I’m sorry to hear that, Lieutenant.
 So before you left for France?